atketan/device-stability-prediction/README.md

 - [x] Prediction of a positional stability of a gyroscope incorporated device.

 ## Learning objective
-- [x] IoT perspective: Understand the nuances in data collection from sensors.
+- [x] IoT perspective: Understand the nuances through own data collection from sensors.
 - [x] Machine learning perspective: Start from basic machine learning algorithm for prediction.

 ## Dependencies to use the learnt model